andrearebucini/andrearebucini.github.io/_pages/research.md

 ### Peer-reviewed journal articles

 **Restrictive measures and substance use reporting: New evidence from the COVID-19 pandemic**
-Andrea Rebucini, Federica Origo, Federico Schionato, and Francesco S. Romolo
+A. Rebucini, F. Origo, F. Schionato, and F.S.
+Romolo
 *International Journal of Drug Policy*, 122, 104238, 2023.
 [DOI](https://doi.org/10.1016/j.drugpo.2023.104238)